This site contains affiliate links. Click here to read my disclosure policy.

 The all-star players are Linoleic acid (LA), Alpha Linoleic Acid (ALA), gamma-linoleic acid (GLA) and conjugated linoleic acid (CLA).
 Important to note, these oils to retain their health benefits must be pure, non-heated, unprocessed, organic, non-GMO to retain health benefits.
 LA is necessary for cell health, again the basis for all bodily functions, including metabolism and cardiovascular health.

-ALA which comes from plants such as chia seed, pumpkin seed and flax – can be used by the body to make EPAS and DHA – two Omega-3 fatty acids known in fish oil.
+ALA which comes from plants such as chia seed, pumpkin seed and flax, can be used by the body to make EPAS and DHA, two Omega-3 fatty acids known in fish oil.
 ALA is really known to help autoimmune conditions (Lupus and RA), as well as cardiovascular and respiratory problems.
-Evidence also suggests ALA may reduce proliferation of cancer cells in certain breast cancers.
+Evidence also suggests ALA may reduce cancer cell growth in certain breast cancers.

 Summary of fatty acids and health benefits:

 Linoleic Acid (LA)– essential for cardiovascular system, heart health.